+Competency Percentage Letter

-Competency Percentage Report Scale Range Letter Grade
+Report Scale Range Grade

-4 100%-94% Α
+4 100% - 94% Α

-3 93%-85% В
+3 93% - 85% В

-2 84%-78% С
+2 84% - 78% С

 1 below 78% F

-Flex Choice Credit by Assessment Options
+Flex Choice Credit by Assessment Options Policy

-Rasmussen College Flex Choice Credit by Assessment are self-directed offerings that fulfill some academic program requirements.
+Rasmussen College Flex Choice Credit by Assessment options are self-directed offerings that fulfill some academic program requirements.
 Demonstrated mastery through the successful completion of self-directed Flex Choice Credit by Assessment allows students to test out of some courses within their academic program.

-- Students must be enrolled in a program that allows Credit by Assessment options in order to gain access to Credit by Assessment. - · Students must attempt a minimum of six traditional faculty-led credits per quarter in order to gain access to a library of Credit by Assessment options that may be available to them. - Students must have fulfilled all Developmental Education requirements prior to enrolling in any Credit by Assessment. - Students must be in good academic standing in order to enroll in any Credit by Assessment options. - · Credit by Assessment is optional, and students can complete a degree without completing a Credit by Assessment. - · Students may choose to attempt a Credit by Assessment as it applies to their program requirements. - If Credit by Assessment options are selected, they must be taken alongside other faculty-led courses and be completed within 45 days of accessing Credit by Assessment. - There will be no extensions granted for students enrolled in a Credit by Assessment. - · Students who do not successfully complete a Credit by Assessment within the allotted time will be required to take the faculty-led course to fulfill graduation requirements. - Students may attempt a Credit by Assessment option as long as they have applied to or are concurrently enrolled in an eligible program. - Enrolled students may elect to take a Credit by Assessment in lieu of a course for any course that has been identified as having a Credit by Assessment equivalent or fulfills the same General Education category.
+- A signed enrollment agreement in a program which allows Credit by Assessment is required in order to gain access to the library of Credit by Assessment options.
+Non-degree seeking students do not have access to Credit by Assessment options. - Flex Choice Credit by Assessment options are not available to students who are enrolled in Flex Choice\ CBE six-month term subscriptionbased tuition programs unless explicitly allowed based on program requirements. - Active students must attempt a minimum of six faculty-led credits per quarter in order to gain access to the Credit by Assessment options that may be available to them. - Enrolled students must have fulfilled all Developmental Education requirements prior to enrolling in any Credit by Assessment options. - Any student or prospective student must be in good academic standing in order to enroll in any Credit by Assessment options. - Credit by Assessment options is optional, and students can complete a degree without completing a Credit by Assessment options. - Credit by Assessment options must be completed within 45 days of accessing Credit by Assessment options. - There will be no extensions granted for Credit by Assessment options. - If Credit by Assessment options are not successfully completed, the student will be required to take the faculty-led course to fulfill graduation requirements.
+No appeals will be considered to repeat the assessment. - Enrolled students may elect to take a Credit by Assessment options in lieu of a course for any course that has

-- Upon successful completion of a Credit by Assessment, Rasmussen College will issue a Certificate of Successful Credit by Assessment completion.
-The Certificate will be placed in the student's academic file. - If a student has already attempted an online, CBE, or residential course, as indicated by a posted letter grade, the student will not be allowed to attempt the equivalent Credit by Assessment or Credit by Examination option. - If an unsuccessful attempt is made for a Credit by Assessment, the Credit by Examination is no longer an option. - A student may complete a Credit by Assessment option and later decline Transfer Credit for the option (TO grade) and enroll in an equivalent faculty-led course and earn a letter grade. - Credit by Assessment opportunities must be completed prior to or concurrently with the final traditional faculty-led courses in the program. - Credit by Assessment will not count as credits for financial aid eligibility. - Credit by Assessment credits will not satisfy credit load requirements for the purposes of veterans benefit program funding or any other student financial assistance program. - Students who enroll or reenter the College are required to pay a nontransferable/nonrefundable Credit by Assessment fee in order to gain access to the assessment.
-See the tuition structure table for current rates. - Contact your Advisor for a list of available Credit by Assessment opportunities as well as instructions to enroll and pay the credit by assessment fee. - Payment of the fee does not guarantee the award of credits; any credits awarded will be based on meeting all of the criteria above and the Flex Choice Credit by Assessment Options policy.
+- been identified as having a Credit by Assessment options equivalent or fulfills the same General Education category. - A completed Credit by Assessment option will be posted as Test-Out (TO) on the student transcript. - If a student has already attempted an online, CBE, or residential course, as indicated by a posted letter grade, the student will not be allowed to attempt the equivalent Credit by Assessment options or Credit by Examination options. - A student may complete a Credit by Assessment option and later decline Transfer Credit for the option (TO grade) and enroll in an equivalent faculty-led course and earn a letter grade. - Credit by Assessment options must be completed prior to or concurrently with the final faculty-led courses in the program. - Credit by Assessment options will not count as credits for financial aid eligibility. - Credit by Assessment options credits will not satisfy credit load requirements for the purposes of veterans benefit program funding or any other student financial assistance program. - Students who enroll or reenter the College are required to pay a nonrefundable/nontransferable Credit by Assessment options fee in order to gain access to the assessment.
+See the tuition structure table for current rates - Contact your Advisor for a list of available Credit by Assessment options as well as instructions to enroll and pay the credit by assessment fee. - Payment of the fee does not guarantee the award of credits; any credits awarded will be based on meeting all of the criteria above and the Flex Choice Credit by Assessment options policy.

-Flex Choice[®] Credit-Based Competency-Based Education (CBE) Programs
+Flex Choice® Credit-Based Competency-Based Education (CBE) Programs Policy